MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/image_registration.rst

    :alt: Rigid Registration
    :width: 100%

-Maintains shape and size by applying only rotation and translation.
+Rigid Registration maintains shape and size by applying only rotation and translation.
 Suitable for aligning anatomical regions with consistent size and shape.

 **Key Parameters**